dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 of three-way dance between a third-party with knowledge of keys and revocations who mediates between the relying party and authorizing party.
-The three-way dance could be a client querying a revocation server, or it could be a credential from the authorization party that is functionally countersigned by a party trusted to enforce revocation.
+The three-way dance could be a client querying a revocation server, or it could be a credential from the authorizing party that is functionally countersigned by a party trusted to enforce revocation.

 You can see why this isn't a great fit for the web---you need a trusted party at scale.
-You could imagine a system where sites prove domain ownership to CAs, and then browser vendors double-check the domain validation and countersign a unique credential for each of their users.
-You can also immediately see the hordes of Slashdot users, led by Cory Doctorow, coming to my house with pitchforks, torches, and a copy of "Enshittification", simply for suggesting that a browser vendor, such as Chrome, be responsible for authenticating HTTPS connections.
+You could imagine a system where sites prove domain ownership to CAs, then browser vendors would reverify the domain validation from the CA, and countersign a unique credential for each of their users.
+You can also immediately see the hordes of Slashdot users, led by Cory Doctorow, coming to my house with pitchforks, torches, and a copy of "Enshittification", simply for suggesting that a browser vendor, such as Chrome, be the entity responsible for authenticating HTTPS connections.

 By which I mean, the connectivity model is kind of fundamental to the web...